novoaj/BigData-cs544-f23/P4 - HDFS_Replication/README.md

   - HDFS
   - PyArrow

 Deployed a small HDFS cluster using Docker and Docker Compose on a GCP virtual machine.
 Wrote python code to interact with HDFS via the webHDFS  API to upload and read files and PyArrow is used for reading and analyzing HDFS files.
-Challenges include managing replication setting to balance space efficiency and fault tolerance, and implementing recovery strategies for partially lost data in case of node failures.
+Challenges include managing replication setting to balance space efficiency and fault tolerance.